dataminingbook/dataminingbook.github.io/pages/book.rst

 .. type: text

 You can read all the chapters online.
 These are provided for personal online use.
-If you find the book useful please consider submitting a review on `Amazon`_, and cite us as follows:
+Please cite the book as follows:

 * Mohammed J. Zaki, Wagner Meira, Jr., Data Mining and Machine Learning: Fundamental Concepts and Algorithms, 2nd Edition, Cambridge University Press, March 2020.
 ISBN: 978-1108473989.

-**No unauthorized distribution is allowed**.
+**Unauthorized distribution is not allowed**.
 You can buy the book from:

 +------------+--+---------------+
 |  |CUP|_    |  |  |amazon|_    |